FlorisHendriks/auto-start-stop-eduVPN/README.md

 Windows gives one the ability to define triggers, events that determine whether or not a VPN connection should be established.
 ### Application trigger
 Microsoft offers the ability to trigger a Windows built-in VPN based on the application that is used.

-We can take

 ### Name-based trigger
 In windows one also has ability to activate a VPN based on specific or all DNS queries.

-This can be useful to implement in eduVPN
+This can be useful to implement in eduVPN.
+Instead of routing network packets via a specific ip adress it can be handy to do it via DNS as it can handle IP changes.

 ### Always On
 Windows has the ability to enable the VPN when the user signs in, when there is a network change and when the device screen is on.